Written on July 4th, 2017

 Everyone seemed to have an idea of who everyone else is.
 With a good amount of them getting drunk, their ideas of one another just so happened to caress my ears.
 Luckily, the drunken slips were simple enough and usually came about the topic of sex.

 After taking a look around, I began picking out a lot of young parents.
-By young, I mean almost all the parents look fresh out of high school.
+By young, I mean almost fresh out of high school.
 Once I mingled around, I began learning more.
-Turns out there’s this tendency for the local men to impregnate the women while so young and, inevitably, settling down just where they’ve always been.
-The outer edge of America.
+Turns out there’s this tendency for the local men to impregnate the women while underaged and, inevitably, settling down just where they’ve always been.
+This outer edge of America.

 In one instance, a 22-year-old man knocked up a 14-year-old girl and had two more children by the time she was seventeen.
 It took me by a storm that the father never used his shotgun.
 Then again, it became another drunken excuse to settle down.
 For cousins were even discovering love and this to me seems a little too far out for my taste in life.